Saturday, 31 December 2016

 however since i did not record the old engine numbers and had no way of proving otherwise, i could not raise much of an argument. so i decide to let it go. after driving home, i realized that the car had a strong smell of gas in it. after deciding to investigate. i decide to look under the hood. only to find a hole in the fuel return line, causing gas to be sprayed over the hot engine.
 (Strike two!) i repaired this myself.

 a simple explanation for the fuel return line as explained by an on-line forum member: Fuel injection systems rely upon a high pressure pump to provide well timed high pressure fuel pulses to activate the injector and spray fuel into the cylinder.
 If any air bubbles find their way to the high pressure side of the fuel injection system it unlike fuel can compress and throw the fuelinjection timing off.
 So a small amount of fuel is allowed to flow past the injectors and IP and return to the fuel tank carrying any air bubbles that may find their way there back to the tank.
-This is referred to as a full return (to tank circuit).
+This is referred to as a full return (to tank circuit).last but not least the brakes were still giving trouble, the car was filled with dirty engine oil, the engine was not tuned and the transmission was leaking fluid. (strike! three your out)

 at this point i was tired fed-up and actually placed the car up for sale, until someone gave me some advice on how to complete my project. and this is why i wont recommend the same mechanic to anyone